nabsabraham/my-website/content/author/admin/_index.md

    link = "files/cv.pdf"

 +++
-I am an MLOps Engineer at [Covera Health](https://www.coverahealth.com/) where I build data pipelines and productionize ML Systems for the NLP team.
+I am an MLOps Engineer II at [Covera Health](https://www.coverahealth.com/) where I build data pipelines and productionize ML Systems for the NLP team.
 I was previously a Data Scientist on the Data Science Health team at Loblaw Companies Limited working on predictive analytics for the health space.
 My prior research roles include Research Associate at the Lunenfeld-Tanenbaum Research Institute supervised by [Dr. Farzad Khalvati](https://sites.google.com/site/farzadkhalvati/) where I worked on medical image analysis problems using deep learning and several applied research assistant roles within the aerospace, robotics and biology departments in my undergrad.
 I graduated from the [Ryerson Multimedia Lab](https://www.ryerson.ca/multimedia-research-laboratory/) supervised by [Dr. Naimul Khan](https://www.ee.ryerson.ca/people/NKhan.html).
 My graduate thesis research focused on improved medical image segmentation practices via a new objective function and a new multi-modal architecture.
 Recently, I am interested in multi-modality problems and graph neural networks.